BestTimesToVisit.com Logo

 activity

 See Gdańsk from a different perspective by kayaking along the Motława River as the sun dips below the horizon.
-The city lights begin to twinkle, reflecting on the water, and you'll get unique views of the Crane (Żuraw) and the historic waterfront.
-Book a guided tour for safety and local insights.
+Glide past the iconic Crane (Żuraw) and enjoy the city lights reflecting on the water.
+It's a tranquil and active way to appreciate the waterfront.

 nature